-- 1. The developer obtains an ICS proforma, along with instructions for completing the proforma; - 2.
-The developer uses tables within the ICS to indicate which conformance requirements are supported by the HI implementation; - 3.
-If formal conformance assessment is required, the developer sends the ICS to the Agency when they request formal software testing; - 4.
-The Agency will only test those features that the developer includes in the ICS; and - 5.
+- 1. The developer obtains an ICS, which has instructions for completion. - 2.
+The developer uses tables within the ICS to indicate which conformance requirements are supported by the HI implementation. - 3.
+If formal conformance assessment is required, the developer sends the ICS to the Agency when they request formal software testing. - 4.
+The Agency will only test those features that the developer includes in the ICS. - 5.
 The developer revises the ICS to only claim conformance to conformance requirements that the Agency has found to be supported by the HI implementation.